 Younger patients may also experience longer lasting benefits due to better skin quality.
 Treatments can be repeated as the effects of botulinum toxin wear off.

-Redness or hematoma at injection sites.
+Redness or bruising at the injection sites.

 Yes, these are complementary treatments that can be performed during the same session, but not on the same area, to obtain optimal results.